 The theme will also allow us to look back at Photoworks' own beginnings as the Cross Channel Photographic Mission, a collaborative photographic partnership which took place during the construction of the channel tunnel.
 The Biennial will present work from national and international practitioners and we're looking forward to collaborating with local and international partners to share exceptional photography with a wide audience.

 Previous editions have been curated by Martin Parr (New Documents, 2010), Julian Stallabrass (Memory of Fire, 2008), Gilane Tawadros (2006), and Jeremy Millar (2003).
 Since 2012 Brighton Photo Biennial has been curated by Photoworks.

 Photoworks is a national development agency for photography.
-We produce internationally renowned events including Brighton Photo Biennial and our photography and visual culture journal Photoworks Annual.
+We curate the Brighton Photo Biennial and our photography and visual culture journal Photoworks Annual.
 We support talent through the national Jerwood/Photoworks Awards and our wider programme includes commissions, new writing, learning and engagement projects.
 Our aim is to connect outstanding artists with audiences and to champion talent and ambition.
 Photoworks is a charitable organisation based at the University of Brighton, UK and is a National Portfolio Organisation supported by Arts Council England.